-The contribution’s base is , broadly speaking , the monthly salary of the employee, either in money or in kind.
-Non regular payments ( year end bonus, Christmas pay…) should be taken into account and added to the standard monthly salary.
+The contribution’s base is the annual salary divided by twelve, that is, the monthly salary of the employee, either in money or in kind.
+Non regular payments ( year-end bonus, Christmas pay…) should be taken into account and added to the standard monthly salary.

 On the contrary, payments to the employee not representing direct compensation for the work rendered are not included in the contributions base.
 The most common items of this nature are indemnities, per diem allowances, sickness pay etc.

 A very important feature of Spanish Social Security Contributions is that the base to calculate the contribution is floored and capped.
-Thus, regardless the employee’s salary, the contributions base must be comprised ( for the year 2013) between EUR 753 and EUR 3.426 per month.
-Therefore, if an employee earns less than EUR 753 per month the contributions is calculated on that figure.
-Likewise, if an employee earns more that EUR 3.426 per month the base to calculate his social security contributions should be limited to EUR 3.426.
+Thus, regardless the employee’s salary, the contributions base must be comprised between EUR 1166,7 and EUR 4495,5 per month (updated at January 1st, 2023).
+Therefore, even if an employee earns less than EUR 1166,7 per month, the payments to the social Security would be calculated on that figure.
+Likewise, if an employee earns more that EUR 4495,5 per month, the base to calculate his social security contributions should be limited to EUR 4495,5

 The employer shall pay the social security contributions within 30 days following the end of the month to which they refer ( social security contributions of February must be paid before March 31).
 The employee share of the contribution is deducted by the employer from his monthly payroll.